DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScrollable/3 Methods/scrollToElement(element).md

 ---
-id: dxScrollable.scrollToElement(targetLocation)
+id: dxScrollable.scrollToElement(element)
 ---
 ---
 ##### shortDescription
-Scrolls the content to an element.
+Scrolls content to an element.

 ##### param(element): Element | jQuery
 A DOM Node or jQuery element to scroll to.